Wednesday, September 23, 2009

 How to Begin

-• Display as many examples of O’Keeffe’s flower paintings as possible.
+• Display the examples of O'Keeffe's flower paintings.
 As the children look closely, tell them about her life and her work.
-Explain that making something larger than life catches our attention and causes us to look at it more closely.
-Just as Georgia O’Keeffe did, the children will paint single flowers which will fill up their whole paper.
+Explain that making something larger than life catches our attention and causes us to look more closely.
+Like Georgia O'Keeffe, the children will be painting single flowers that will fill their papers.

-• Ask the children to look carefully at the parts of the flowers.
-Point out the simple shape of an individual petal and how that shape is repeated over and over.
-Look closely at the center of the flower and its different textures.
-Talk about the variety of colors on each flower.
+• Holding up a flower, ask the children to look carefully at its parts.
+Point out the simple shape of an individual petal and the way that shape is repeated over and over.
+Look closely at the center of the flower and its texture.
+Discuss the variety of colors that can be found in a single flower.

-• Using pencils, have the children draw the basic outline or outer edge of their flowers on their paper.
-Encourage them to draw their outlines so big that they touch or even go off the edge of the paper.
-Because the pencil lines will be covered by paint, they should wait to add the flower's details.
+• Using pencils, have the children draw the basic outline, or outer edge, of their flower on their paper.
+Encourage them to draw the outline so big that it touches or even goes off the edge of the paper.
+Explain that, since paint will cover up the pencil lines, small details in the flower will be added after the first coat of paint is applied.

-• Have the children begin their flower paintings, looking very closely at the variety of colors on the petals and in the center of the flowers.
-When the paintings of the flowers are completed, the children should choose a color to fill the background.
-To avoid covering over their flowers when they paint in the backgrounds, suggest that the children leave a little space around the flowers' edges unpainted.
-The little bit of construction paper showing through will set off the flower nicely and keep some charming paintings from disappearing into the background.
+• When the flowers are completed, the children should paint the backgrounds.
+To avoid covering the flowers, suggest that the children leave a little unpainted space around the flowers' edges.
+The little bit of construction paper showing through will set off the flowers nicely and keep some charming paintings from disappearing into the background.

 Note: Children ages three to six do not need to use pencils.
-They should paint directly onto their paper and let the color of the construction paper serve as their background.
+Let them paint directly on their paper and allow the color of the construction paper to serve as their background.

 NOTES